hackeryarn/blog/content/post/dry.md

 ### Seeing your code as a tree

 Each layer we create builds on top of the one before it.
-And each layer consists of multiple modular ????? at the same relative level of abstraction.
+And each layer consists of multiple modules at the same relative level of abstraction.
 This creates a tree like relationship between the modules.

 To make things easy to follow and understand, just like with trees in code, layers should only talk to the layers below them.
 Ideally, each layer should also follow [The Law of Demeter](https://en.m.wikipedia.org/wiki/Law_of_Demeter) and only communicate to the layer immediately below itself.
 But most of the time simply keeping the communication unidirectional is good enough.